chompar4/geomag/README.md

-# geomag-api
+# isogonic-api
-world magnetic model api for 2020 onwards.
+api for declination and isogonic lines using the WMM20 spherical harmonics model.

-for an interactive visualisation of values see the associated map: [https://geomag-map.herokuapp.com/]
+for an interactive visualisation of isogonic lines see the associated map: [https://isogonic-map.herokuapp.com/]

 Adapted from the geomagc software and World Magnetic Model of the NOAA Satellite and Information Service, National Geophysical Data Center